MarcoPolo/zig-libp2p/README.md

 # The Zig implementation of the libp2p networking stack

-Currently only works on macos with this patch: https://github.com/MarcoPolo/zig/tree/marco/fix-tbd-parser

 ## Design principles

 1. All swarm code happens on a single thread.